-Making movies in MATLAB is simple - you just need to generate a sequence of plots, save them, and then play them back as a movie.
-But animations can be a bit of a chore - it can take some fiddling about to get MATLAB to plot frames at equal time intervals, and it is tedious to draw complicated shapes - everything needs to be built from scratch by drawing 2D or 3D polygons.
+Making movies in MATLAB is simple - you just need to generate a sequence of plots, and display them one frame at a time.
+But animations can be a bit of a chore - it can take some fiddling about to get

+MATLAB to plot frames at equal time intervals, and it is tedious to draw complicated shapes - everything needs to be built from scratch by drawing 2D or 3D polygons.